|

 Compulsory equipment for your boat which you should bring:

-Please bring a life jacket for every person in your group.
+A life jacket for every person in your group.
 The life jackets must have the Department of Transport or Coast Guard approval label.

-Please also bring a flashlight for each boat.
+A flashlight for each boat.

 Please bring also the following items: